luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Breadth First Search.md

-## Breadth First Search
+# Breadth First Search

-Breadth First Search (BFS) along with Depth First Search (DFS) comprise the two fundamental and must know graph traversal algorithms.
-They are very similar to each other.
-In fact, the code for the two could be almost identical.
+Breadth First Search (BFS) along with Depth First Search (DFS) comprise the two fundamental and must-know graph traversal algorithms.
+The code for each is similar.
 However, there exists a fundamental difference:

-- Breadth First Search uses a **Queue**.
+- Breadth First Search uses a **Queue** to store vertices.
-- Depth First Search uses a **Stack**.
+- Depth First Search uses a **Stack** to store vertices.

 This variation makes a significant difference, visualize BFS to see for yourself!

+---

 ### Explanation